microsoft/pai/docs/hadoop/hdfs.md

 # Access HDFS Data <a name="Access_HDFS_Data"></a>

 Data on HDFS can be accessed by various ways.
 Users can choose the proper way according to there needs.
-For shell access, user can use WebHDFS and HDFS command to access HDFS data.
+For shell access, user can use [WebHDFS](#WebHDFS) and [HDFS Command](#HDFS_Command) to access HDFS data.
 User can also user web browser to view HDFS data through the [web portal](#Web_Portal).
 For accessing data from a deep learning framework, please use [HDFS API](#API) and avoid using other means for best performance as well as robustness.

 ## WebHDFS <a name="WebHDFS"></a>